william-davis-04/kickstarter-analysis/README.md

-# kickstarter-analysis
+# "An Analysis of Kickstarter Campaigns by William Davis"
-Performing analysis on Kickstarter data to uncover trends_wdavis
+This is is an anlaysis that I have prepared for Louise to consider when planning her next kickstarter campaign.